It’s a jungle out there when it comes to shoes and plantar fasciitis. Lurking in your favorite pair of shoes could be an arch-killer.

 4. Bare Feet

-While at first it might seem that au-naturale is best, walking in bare feet can take a serious toll on your arch and are terrible for plantar fasciitis.
+While initially it might seem that au-naturale is best, walking in bare feet can take a serious toll on your arch and is terrible for plantar fasciitis.
 Why?
 Because without proper support, your feet are left alone to absorb the full impact of physical activity.
 And when the plantar fascia is already strained because of plantar fasciitis, going barefoot can be one of the fastest ways to exacerbate the condition.

 5. Old Shoes